Sel-A/HOW-2-SDL3-QUICK-n-EZ-WINDOWS-EDITION-/README.md

 Please also note if you haven't figured it out already, that the terminal command's description that I gave goes in order in terms of describing the pieces to this command.
 Heres a more generalized version:

 	g++ "mainFileDirectory" -o "mainExecutableDirectory" -I "SDL3includeFolderDirectory" -L "SDL3includeLibraryrDirectory" -lSDL3

+# EXAMPLE CODE
+	//g++ "mainFileDirectory" -o "mainExecutableDirectory" -I "SDL3includeFolderDirectory" -L "SDL3includeLibraryrDirectory" -lSDL3
+	//defined BEFORE including sdl3, otherwise sdl3 won't see your macro for enabling/defining it, thus failing to turn on callbacks
+	#define SDL_MAIN_USE_CALLBACKS 1
+	//including SDL3's header file, all full of the cool stuff you definitely want.
+	#include <SDL3/SDL.h>
+	//helps with sdl3 entrypoint/main funtions
+	#include <SDL3/SDL_main.h>
+	//for our printf error reporters
+	#include <stdio.h>

+	//(I indented comments and declarations for nicer lookin code
+	// ZERO purpose beyond that tho lol)
+	//global/key variables to the program
+		//your window and renderer
+			SDL_Window* window;
+			SDL_Renderer* renderer;
+		//your pixels (Pixel count is dependent on how good your computer is,
+	 	// but its still going to be able to support a decent amount of pixels
+	  	// if statements is where performance starts to get ya) int pixelCount = 3000;
+		//very slim tall bounds for funsies
+		// (you should 100% change the very slim window you get though) int boundsWidth = 50;
+			int boundsHeight = 300;
+		//whole array for your point structure
+			SDL_FPoint* pointData = new SDL_FPoint[pixelCount];

+	//Runs once upon program start up
+	SDL_AppResult SDL_AppInit(void **appstate, int argc, char *argv[]){
+		//video subsystem to set up check
+		if (!SDL_Init(SDL_INIT_VIDEO)){
+			//failure so announce it and die
+			printf("VIDEO INIT FAILURE");
+			//we will cover these return statements deeper into the tutorial,
+	  		// lets cover these few important functions first okay? return SDL_APP_FAILURE;
+		}

+		//the function that IS SUPPOSED TO set up said window and renderer,
+		// but we double check anyways for security and program functinality like a good programmer if (!SDL_CreateWindowAndRenderer("Application Name 1", boundsWidth, boundsHeight, 0, &window, &renderer)){
+		//failure so announce this and die
+			printf("WINDOW RENDERER CREATE FAILURE");
+			return SDL_APP_FAILURE;
+		}

+		//giving each of your points random-ish positions for (int i = 0; i < pixelCount; i++){
+			//random positions within zero and the given bounds
+			// (points will not have positons either to either of the bound values) pointData[i].x = SDL_randf() * boundsWidth;
+			pointData[i].y = SDL_randf() * boundsHeight;
+		}

+		//move onto the main loop of the program return SDL_APP_CONTINUE;
+	}

+	SDL_AppResult SDL_AppIterate(void *appstate){
+		//wipe the screen clean for this drawing (setting it to black) SDL_SetRenderDrawColor(renderer, 0,0,0,255);
+		SDL_RenderClear(renderer);

+		/*(not really) BONUS CONTENT
+		//!!!!!SEIZURE WARNING OF SORTS!!!!!
+		//this gives it a static effect of sorts
+		//giving each of your points random-ish positions for (int i = 0; i < pixelCount; i++){
+			//random positions within zero and the given bounds
+			// (points will not have positons either to either of the bound values) pointData[i].x = SDL_randf() * boundsWidth;
+			pointData[i].y = SDL_randf() * boundsHeight;
+		}
+		*/

+		//draw the drawing (white pixels)
+		SDL_SetRenderDrawColor(renderer, 255,255,255,255);
+		SDL_RenderPoints(renderer, pointData, pixelCount);

+		//show it off
+		SDL_RenderPresent(renderer);

+		//moves on to another step, whether that may be checking for events or ending the program off
+		// both of which are actually functions we will cover right now return SDL_APP_CONTINUE;
+	}

+	SDL_AppResult SDL_AppEvent(void *appstate, SDL_Event *event){
+		//quit window check
+		if (event->type == SDL_EVENT_QUIT){
+			//nothing went wrong leading up to this celebrate return SDL_APP_SUCCESS;
+		}
+		//we dont care abt other events, continue return SDL_APP_CONTINUE;
+	}

+	void SDL_AppQuit(void *appstate, SDL_AppResult result){
+		//cleanup
+	}